learningcoding-pixel/tp/docs/DeveloperGuide.md

 Sometimes, you need to remove a session from a team's schedule.

 1. **Deleting a session from a team**
-    1. Prerequisite: Team at index `1` has at least one session.
+    1. Prerequisites: At least one team exists; note its index from `listteams`, and that team has at least one session.
     2. Test case: `deletesession i/1 si/1`
-        - **Expected:** Success message and session is removed.
+        - **Expected:** Success message and session is removed from that team.

 ---